The Extra Mile On Industrial Perfomance

 The introduction of Adaptive Predictive Control boosted the development of adaptive control techniques, based on the same principles, which are generically called Optimized Adaptive Control (OAC).

-Predictive Control is also used without adaptation under different formulations named “Dynamic Matrix Control”, “Model Predictive Control” or “Multivariable Predictive Control “.
+Predictive Control was also used without adaptation under different formulations named “Model Predictive Control” (1978), “Dynamic Matrix Control” or “Multivariable Predictive Control “.

 Adaptive Predictive Expert Control (ADEX) was formulated in a patent application in 2003.
 ADEX introduces the concept of domains, which enables the use of available process knowledge by the controller, and the application of: